MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/install-the-microsoft-advertising-libraries.md

   MsiExec.exe /x{6AC81125-8485-463D-9352-3F35A2508C11}
   ```

-3. Download and install the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) (for UWP apps for Windows 10) or [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk) (for XAML and JavaScript/HTML apps for Windows 8.1 and Windows Phone 8.x).
+3. Download and install the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
 It may take a few minutes to install.
 Be sure and wait until the process has finished.

 4. Restart Visual Studio.